eirini-zormpa/2023-ResearchSoftwareCamp/README.md

 - ✅ To explain how to choose a repository
 - ✅ To demonstrate how to use a repository for archiving research outputs

-These slides are partly based on the slides used for a workshop on [FAIR and Frictionless workflows for tabular data](https://github.com/eirini-zormpa/frictionless-data-workshop).
+These slides were originally created for the session of the same name, presented at the [2023 RSF Conference](https://aim-rsf.github.io/training/FAIR-publishing/FAIR-publishing#/title-slide).
+Those slides were partly based on the slides used for a workshop on [FAIR and Frictionless workflows for tabular data](https://github.com/eirini-zormpa/frictionless-data-workshop).

 The images folder includes visualisation created by Scriberia for the Turing Way for convenience.
 If you would like to reuse any of these visualisations, please refer to the [Zenodo repository where they are archived](https://zenodo.org/record/7587336#.ZEot1HbMIV8).